 Where To Stay Near Jokulsarlon

-I spent the night camped out at the Jokulsarlon glacier lagoon parking lot in my Happy Campers van.
+I spent the night camped out at the Jokulsarlon glacier lagoon parking lot in a campervan (which is no longer allowed).
 There are no hotels, hostels or guesthouses at the lagoon itself.
 Höfn is the closest large town, about an hour away.

 If you’re wondering where to stay in Iceland near Jokulsarlon, here are my recommendations: